Choosing Knitting Needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

-- Lykke – Handmade in Nepal by local craftspeople, this company gets it’s name from the Scandinavian word meaning happiness.
+- Lykke – Handmade birch needles in Nepal by local craftspeople

-- Neko – Primarily known for their curved DPNs, a unique take on the classic double pointed needle optimized for comfort.
+- Neko – Curved DPNs, a unique take optimized for comfort.

-- Pony – A company based in India, they produce a wide variety of needles of different materials and styles.
+- Pony – A company based in India produces various needles

-- Prym – Specializing in ergonomic needles, made of comfortable and smooth plastic.
+- Prym – Specializes in ergonomic needles, comfortable and smooth plastic.

-- Signature Needles – A family owned US business, products manufactured in Wisconsin.
+- Signature Needles – A family US business.
 Luxury colored aluminum needles.

-- Susan Bates – Perfect for beginners, these are affordable and versatile.
+- Susan Bates – Perfect for novices, these are affordable and versatile.

-- Tulip – A Japanese company manufacturing smooth needles made of local bamboo, these are quality and very well made.
+- Tulip – Smooth needles of local bamboo, they’re quality and well made.